Smart Lock Service

 • You can use this command to configure:

-• Positional notation.
+• Configure positional notation.

 The MCU sends the following data.